fuzzymfx/fuzzymfx.github.io/content/january23.md

 - Striver's [SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/)
 - 450 DSA: [Love Babbar's DSA sheet](https://www.geeksforgeeks.org/dsa-sheet-by-love-babbar/)

+With the end of the semester approaching, I am looking forward to a much-needed break.
+However, this impending respite also brings with it the realization that my time in college, particularly with my friends, is dwindling.
+In a blink, my mind races back to those initial days, when I struggled to find the right words when a senior asked us to introduce ourselves.
+Those moments, in retrospect, were the extent of my worries back then!

+Today, the landscape of my concerns has transformed exponentially.
+Each morning, as I wake up and each night, as I lay down, a whirlwind of thoughts engulfs my mind.
+I become aware that there is an overwhelming number of challenges and dilemmas that I may never fully resolve.

+Now, standing at the crossroads between the present and the future, I'm confronted with the weight of responsibilities and uncertainties.
+The path to adulthood feels daunting, and the magnitude of the challenges can be overwhelming.

+As the days of college slip away, I'm determined to make the most of the time I have left.
+I cherish the friendships I've formed and know that they may change but will always hold a special place in my heart.

 Furthermore, as I gear up to graduate this year, I am actively scouring the web for compelling summer internship opportunities.